Goubata/copypartitions-sh/README.md

 But on Motorola devices, the content of the inactive partition may not be up-to-date, downgrading the bootloader partition may cause the device enter to EDL mode, you will not be able to save it without blankflash, downgrading the baseband can also cause the device to be unrecognized.

 It is used to keep the version of some important A/B partitions consistent, such as baseband, bootloader etc.

+This script should always be run after unlocking the bootloader, especially on Lenovo, Motorola, and related Arrows devices.